staticapps/staticapps.org/articles/authentication-and-authorization/index.md

 3. In addition to manual revocation, tokens can be automatically expired or require additional proofs that they should remain valid.
 In essence, token-based authentication gives you the power to fully control your application's authentication and authorization flow.

-Note that because bearer tokens grant immediate access to anyone possessing the token, **it is vital that any communication that includes a token take place over an SSL-encrypted connection.**
+Note that because bearer tokens grant immediate access to anyone possessing (or guessing) the token, **it is vital that any communication that includes a token take place over a secure channel,** "secure" meaning third parties should be unable to obtain any (partial) information about the token.
+Nowadays (2017) the secure channel usually is the **SSL/TLS encryption** used in an **HTTPS** connection.

 ### Digging Deeper